finopsfoundation/framework/_vendor-members/timspirit.md

 - title: Smart Sourcing
   url: "https://timspirit.fr/offre/smart-sourcing/"

-# Supported functions in the framework by the product(s) or service, these need to match the menu spelling to add a link automatically, ones listed are examples
+# Supported capabilities in the framework by the product(s) or services.
+Match the page-identifier per capability in order for the capability to show up on the vendor page.
-supported-functions:
+capabilities:

 # Edit as appropriate to display supported clouds